kevgo/mortadella-ruby/README.md

-Mortadella makes it easy to programmatically build data tables that can be compared to Cucumber tables through `cucumber_table.diff! mortadella_table`.
+Mortadella makes it easy to programmatically build data tables that can be compared to Cucumber tables through `cucumber_table.diff! mortadella_table` in Ruby.

 You want to do this as much as possible.
-Cucumber has very powerful built-in facilities to visualize where and how two tables differ.
+Cucumber for Ruby has very powerful built-in facilities to visualize where and how two tables differ:

 <img src="https://raw.githubusercontent.com/kevgo/mortadella/master/documentation/ingredients.png" width="292" height="139">
 <i>Oh no, our algorithm selected too many apples!</i>